willgarcia/kubernetes/README.md

 Exercise 5 of 13 - Create a pod, mono-container
 -----------------------------------------------

-TODO: this example is not working
+TODO: this example is not working properly

 Start 1 container in 1 POD: